litmuschaos/litmus-docs/website/docs/concepts/probes.md

 </tr>
 <tr>
   <th>Notes</th>
-  <td>The <code>value</code> contains value of the comparision, which should follow the given criteria as part of comparision operation.</td>
+  <td>The <code>value</code> contains value of the comparison, which should follow the given criteria as part of comparison operation.</td>
 </tr>
 </table>